Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 If you have a valid JR pass, you can take advantage of the JR inner city loop, a local train that stops close to basically all attractions mentioned in this post.

 If you don’t know what a JR pass is, make sure to check the respective chapter in my general Japan post – it might save you a lot of money!

 I stayed at the RIHGA Palace* right next to the Higobashi station and within walking distance to the museums and even to the Station City – at least without luggage.

-It was one of these many business hotels I’d stayed at in Japan: Relatively small, very clean room, pajamas, and slippers, toiletries including even a hairbrush and a toothbrush at the bathroom, equipped with a bathtub.
+It was one of these many business hotels I’d stayed at in Japan: Relatively small, very clean room, pajamas, and slippers, toiletries including even a hairbrush and a toothbrush in the bathroom, equipped with a bathtub.
 Japanese like to take bathes – I like that, too.
 Actually, I had taken a relaxing bath every evening.

 Obviously, you can search for valid alternatives – for instance on this map*:

-However, I had also spent a night in Himeji – and actually didn’t want to leave: At the Richmond Hotel*, I had a beautiful, elegant room, not only equipped with the above mentioned Japanese standard gimmicks such as pajamas, no, they actually have a smartphone at your disposal: You can use it for free during your entire stay.
+However, I had also spent a night in Himeji – and actually didn’t want to leave: At the Richmond Hotel*, I had a beautiful, elegant room, not only equipped with the above-mentioned Japanese standard gimmicks such as pajamas, no, they actually have a smartphone at your disposal: You can use it for free during your entire stay.

 Also, the lovely ladies at the reception made me choose a nice bath additive, and the breakfast at an additional 1,300 Yen was just fantastic with many Japanese delicacies.

-Oh – a night at this gem cost me around 30 bucks, albeit that was a special price, usually it’s a bit more, still totally worth it.
+Oh – a night at this gem cost me around 30 bucks, albeit that was a special price, usually it’s a bit more, but still totally worth it.